b3-exmo/b3-exmo.github.io/docs/Modern Church/Jesus-and-The-Church.md

 &nbsp;

+If "the Church" and "Jesus Christ" are synonymous, this would work.
+If they are not synonymous, this sounds like a jealously guarded retention of authority.

 Because The Savior is not disseminating His policies or dispositions to us common lay people, it’s not 100% clear what Jesus Christ’s opinions or dispositions *are*.
 Instead, we’re told that Jesus is revealing those [[Doctrine|policies]] to the top leadership of the LDS church.
 So there isn’t *really* a meaningful difference by that metric.
 Problems arise when we entertain the possibility that maybe these nonagenarians don’t actually obtain and disseminate Jesus’ will.
 What do we do, then?
 Do we abandon critical thinking and refuse to entertain the idea, or do we abandon critical thinking and simply do as we are told?

 This sounds like a [[Culture#Thought Stoppers|thought-stopping]] technique.
 "You don’t like what I said over the pulpit?
 Well, I represent Jesus, so that means you don’t like what Jesus said."
 Ostensibly, yes, but that extension of logic relies on the belief that this guy actually does represent Jesus.